 - Kansas law limits the initial length of a short-term plan to 12 months with only one renewal.

 - So the maximum duration of a short-term plan in Kansas is 24 months.

 - At least five insurers offer short-term health insurance in Kansas.

 Short-term plan duration in Kansas

 The state law limits short-term health insurance in Kansas to terms of “six months or 12 months, based upon policy design.”
 (The Kansas Insurance Department has clarified that the distinction between six-month and 12-month plans is up to the insurer; from a regulatory standpoint, the maximum term is 12 months).

 Kansas statute also limits short-term coverage to no more than one renewal period, regardless of whether the insurer uses medical underwriting for the renewal.

-Under federal rules that took effect in 2018, short-term health insurance plans can have initial terms up to 364 days, and total duration, including renewals, of up to 36 months.
+Under federal rules that took effect in 2018, short-term health insurance policies can have initial terms up to 364 days, and total duration, including renewals, of up to 36 months.
 The regulations are clear, however, in noting that states may continue to impose tighter regulations than the new federal rules.
 Since Kansas statute only allows for a maximum short-term plan duration of 12 months and no more than one renewal, the maximum total duration of a short-term plan in Kansas is 24 months.